pgriffey91/Federation-of-Fantasy-Footballers/README.md

   the source of truth — the site just mirrors it.
 This means the site is only as current as the sheet: if a manager forgets to update it after a drop or trade, the site will show stale numbers until it's updated.
+- **Page-load speed**: transactions, player stats, and matchups are each fetched per-week from Sleeper, and by midseason that's dozens of live API calls on every single page load.
+A scheduled job (`.github/workflows/update-cache.yml`) runs `scripts/build-cache.mjs` every 15 minutes and commits `data/season-cache.json`, holding every already-completed week's data (a played week never changes, so it's safe to serve from a file that's a few minutes stale).
+The site fetches that one small same-origin file first, uses it for every week it covers, and only ever live-fetches the current, possibly in-progress week itself — so in-progress scores are never stale, but the site isn't re-fetching the whole season's history from Sleeper on every visit.
+If the cache file is missing, stale for the wrong season, or the job stops running, the site quietly falls back to fetching everything live like it always did — this is purely a speed optimization, nothing depends on it.
 - **"Best Value" leaderboard** uses Sleeper's built-in half-PPR season point totals per player, divided by salary.
 It's an approximation — a ranking tool, not a recreation of your league's exact weekly scoring.